 However, with medication, and behavior management, it is easy to treat dementia in dogs.
 By providing play and other stimulating activities during the day, you will be able to keep your dog active all day even when you are away. playing and walking him is also an important factor in managing behaviors and as well as providing stimulation, both physical and mental.

-Managing the environment into which your dog lives in is also important when dealing with dog dementia.
+Managing the environment in which your dog lives is also important when dealing with dog dementia.
 Your dog may develop dementia and forget all his training, which also involves the areas he is allowed, and those he is restricted to enter.

 This can be adjusted by modifying your house to accommodate him more.
 He might wander aimlessly and soil your house any time as well, which means he should be supervised at all times.
 This might also not be effective as pads or diapers would.

 However, if your dog still remembers potty training, it should not be as hard to manage house-soiling accidents.
 You should consider putting the potty in various places in the house for him to release himself.
 Punishing your dog after he has soiled your house is not effective or recommended in handling dog dementia.